georgalis/pub/know/texmf/fonts.md

 The TSV inventory always streams to stdout; `-d` additionally writes it to a file for manual review alongside the sample.

-The TSV inventory always streams to stdout; `-d` additionally writes it to a file for manual review alongside the sample.
 The `-e` flag controls only the sample `.tex` output.
-Within each encoding scope, the sample applies four filters and a deduplication
-pass:
+The sample pipeline applies five filters before writing `\showfont` entries:

 **Encoding whitelist.** Conservative (default) restricts to T1, OT1, LY1---encodings renderable as Latin text under the document's